ambitious-octopus/rosbot_ros/README.md

-# rosbot_ros #
+# rosbot_ros

-ROS packages for ROSbot 2.0 and ROSbot 2.0 Pro.
+This is a fork of the ROS packages for ROSbot 2.0 and ROSbot 2.0 Pro.
+Additional features and improvements have been added to the original repository.
+Theese chnages include:

-Demonstrations of **docker-compose** configurations are shown in [rosbot-docker](https://github.com/husarion/rosbot-docker/tree/ros1/demo) repo.
-It presents how to run an autonomous mapping and navigation demo with ROSbot and Navigation2 stack.
+- A Dockerfile for building the ROSbot packages in a Docker container
+- A run.sh script for running the ROSbot packages in a Docker container
+- A couple of new worlds for the Gazebo simulation
+- A example folder with a couple python scripts for experimenting with the ultralytics package

-# Quick start (simulation) #
+# Quick start

-## Installation ##
+## Installation

 We assume that you are working on Ubuntu 16.04 and already have installed ROS Kinetic.
 If not, follow the [ROS install guide](http://wiki.ros.org/kinetic/Installation/Ubuntu)